ykiu/gql-in-ts/README.md

 ### Making a request

-`gql-in-ts` is agnostic of the transport layer: it's your responsibility to actually send a request to your backend server.
+`gql-in-ts` is agnostic of the transport layer: it's your responsibility to send requests to your backend server.
 That said, most GraphQL endpoints are [served over HTTP](https://graphql.org/learn/serving-over-http/), so let me include an example demonstrating how to send a typed GraphQL query using `fetch`:

 ```ts
 const makeGraphQLRequest = async <TResult>(